 All pupils are encouraged to share their views in their classroom and via their school-based School Council representative.
 Pupil discussion groups are held with various staff members to gather views on a variety of aspects over the course of the year.
-All pupils with an identified SEND need complete a 'One Page Profile' with their teacher.
 Pupils attend their Educational Health Care Plan Annual Reviews and their views are noted either by being written, scribed or drawn.
 Pupils also can attend their Parents' Evenings so they are aware of their successes and next steps.